This post may contain affiliate links. For more information, see our full disclosure here.

-The best external SSD for sample libraries uses Thunderbolt connections.
+The best external SSD for sample libraries uses Thunderbolt technology.

 If you purchase an external SSD and it doesn’t use the Thunderbolt protocol, you are WASTING your money.
 The USB protocol (even USB-C) will cap your external SSD’s performance.

 In other words, the only way to achieve maximum performance with an external SSD is by using Thunderbolt technology.
 It’s the only way to achieve similar (or even faster) speeds than your computer’s internal SSD.

 That’s why we’ll only be looking at the best external THUNDERBOLT SSDs for sample libraries and nothing else.
 I don’t want you to waste your money.

 If you have something against Thunderbolt, you can consult another article I wrote entitled “Best External HDDs for Music Production”.

 - Plugable Thunderbolt 3 External SSD NVMe Drive

 - OWC Envoy Pro EX Rugged Portable SSD with Thunderbolt 3

 - Samsung X5 Portable SSD – Thunderbolt 3 External SSD

 - Summary: Best External SSD for Sample Libraries